Offering unique exposure at competitive prices: Hudbay Minerals Inc. (HBM) Stock

-Barclays raised the price target for the Hudbay Minerals Inc. (NYSE:HBM) stock from “an Equal weight” to “an Overweight”.
-The rating was released on July 07, 2023, according to finviz.
+Stifel raised the price target for the Hudbay Minerals Inc. (NYSE:HBM) stock to “a Buy”.
+The rating was released on Mar-27-24, according to finviz.

+The firm’s stock price fluctuated 0.00% within the last five trades and 21.44% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 44.95% in the last 6 months and 19.93% was added to its value over the previous 3 months.
+HBM stock is trading at a margin of 4.47%, 15.68% and 31.37% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored